Oreo59/revival-app/README.md

 Flutter app for Revival Apparel Co.

-> Mock up of the design of the Flutter app
+> Designed for sales and promotion of the Revival brand

 ## Home Screen